Advertised Utah interest rates generally reflect the national average. What they may not reflect is your individual loan situation.

 When you see mortgage rates identified as APR, you will get a slightly more accurate representation of what your loan costs might be.
 However, unless a lender is quoting you specifically, these figures still may not accurately represent your mortgage rate.

-To get the best interest rate in Salt Lake City or anywhere in Utah, and to learn more about what your loan costs may be, talk to an experienced mortgage professional and request a customized mortgage rate quote.
+To get the best interest rate in Utah, and to learn more about what your loan costs may be, talk to an experienced mortgage professional and request a customized mortgage rate quote.

 At Advanced Funding Home Mortgage Loans, we believe in a fully transparent transaction.
 And that’s why we encourage you to obtain a custom, accurate rate quote based on your qualifications and the specific loan program you’re interested in.